luyadev/luya.io/docs/guide/app/security.md

 ## DNS Wildcard

-Use the `luya\web\Composition::$allowedHosts` property inside the composition component in order to prevent DNS wildcard hijacking.
+Use the <class name="luya\web\Composition" prop="allowedHosts" /> property inside the composition component in order to prevent DNS wildcard hijacking.

 ```php
 'composition' => [